-1. Introduction
+Introduction

-SFI Inc. completes a review of its standards and supporting documents every five years, which is consistent with international protocols for forest certification standard revision cycles.
-The fourth public review, conducted in 2013-2014, led to the SFI 2015-2019 Standards and supporting documents.
+SFI Inc. completes a review of its standards and supporting documents consistent with international protocols for forest certification standard revision cycles.
+The fifth public review, conducted in 2020-2021, led to the SFI 2022 Standards and supporting documents.

-This guidance document is intended to assist SFI Program Participants and certification bodies in interpreting and implementing new and existing provisions in the SFI 2015-2019 Standards and Rules.
+This guidance document is intended to assist SFI Certified Organizations and certification bodies in interpreting and implementing new and existing provisions in the SFI 2022 Standards and Rules.

-This document provides additional information that may help Program Participants make management decisions to meet SFI 2015-2019 Standards and Rules requirements.
+This document provides additional information that may help Certified Organizations make management decisions to meet SFI 2022 Standards and Rules requirements.
 SFI Inc. routinely researches ways to improve the functionality of the SFI program; thus this document may be updated over time.

+1. Guidance for the SFI 2022 Forest Management Standard

+Application of the SFI 2022 Forest Management Standard, SFI 2022 Fiber Sourcing Standard and SFI 2022 Chain of Custody Standard

-2. Application of the SFI 2015-2019 Forest Management Standard and SFI 2015-2019 Fiber Sourcing Standards
+Scope of the SFI 2022 Forest Management and SFI 2022 Fiber Sourcing

+Standards

-The SFI 2015-2019 Forest Management Standard and SFI 2015-2019 Fiber Sourcing Standards apply to management of and sourcing from forests throughout the United States and Canada where management intensities are characterized by managed natural forests and plantation forestry, regardless of the forest products derived from management of such forests.
+The SFI 2022 Forest Management Standard and SFI 2022 Fiber Sourcing Standards apply to management of and sourcing from forests throughout the United States and Canada where management intensities are characterized by managed natural forests and plantation forestry, regardless of the forest products derived from management of such forests.
 The figure (Figure 1) below illustrates the spectrum of forest management systems.
-The SFI 2015-2019 Forest Management Standard and SFI 2015-2019 Fiber Sourcing Standard are intended to apply to forest management systems that are classified as natural forest systems, managed natural forests and plantation forests.
-Management operations that are classified as short rotation woody crops or agro-forestry are not within the scope of the SFI 2015-2019 Standards and Rules.
+The SFI 2022 Forest Management Standard and SFI 2022 Fiber Sourcing Standard are intended to apply to forest management systems that are classified as natural forest systems, managed natural forests and plantation forests.
+Management operations that are classified as short rotation woody crops or agro-forestry are not within the scope of the SFI 2022 Standards and Rules.